 If you ponder over your own actions, how often have you considered every surface that your hands touch after sneezing or coughing?
 We use our hands for countless things every day.
-Knowingly or unknowingly, we touch things around us, hold onto railings, and press buttons, just to name a few of the most common culprits.
+Knowingly or unknowingly, we touch things around us, hold onto railings, and press buttons, just to name a few of the most common and easily overlooked surfaces.

-The droplets present on our hands can then be transferred to all these surfaces.
+The droplets present on our hands can then be transferred to these surfaces.
 The next person who touches these spots will potentially expose themselves to the pathogen and could then transmit it to others.
-The inner elbow, in contrast, doesn’t do much more than be the inner elbow.
+The inner elbow, in contrast, doesn’t do much more than exist as the inner elbow!